KamilKrol5/learning-cards/backend/API_description.md

         "password": [ "This field is required." ]
     }
     ```
-    If provided username is already assigned to another user the body
+    If provided username is already assigned to another user, the body
     of the response will be as below.
     ```json
     {
         "username": [ "A user with that username already exists." ] }
     ```
-    If provided email is invalid the json in the response will contain field
+    If the provided email is invalid, the JSON in the response will contain field
     ``"email": [ "Enter a valid email address." ]``.
-    If any of fields will be left empty the response body will contain
+    If any of the fields will be left empty the response body will contain
-     ``"email": [ "This field may not be blank." ]`` (in case of empty email field).
+     ``"email": [ "This field may not be blank." ]`` (in case of an empty email field).

 3. Acquire learning sets
     Endpoint for this purpose is <code>\<api address\>/api/sets/</code>.
-    To acquire learning sets a GET request needs to be sent.
-If the valid
+    To acquire learning sets, a GET request needs to be sent.
+If a valid
-    JWT access token is not included the API will return the response with
+    JWT access token is not included, the API will return a response with
     a corresponding error (look below).
     ```json
     {